mongodb/mongo/src/mongo/util/net/README.md

 [`net.tls.certificateKeyFile`](https://docs.mongodb.com/manual/reference/configuration-options/#net.tls.certificateKeyFile)
 will be used.

-Member and client certificates are basically the same, content-wise.
-Nodes will only consider a peer certificate to be a member certificate if the _Organization (O)_, _Organizational Unit (OU)_, and _Domain Component (DC)_ that might be contained in the certificate's _Subject Name_ match those contained in _its own_ subject name.
+By default, nodes will only consider a peer certificate to be a member certificate if the _Organization (O)_, _Organizational Unit (OU)_, and _Domain Component (DC)_ that might be contained in the certificate's _Subject Name_ match those contained in _its own_ subject name.
+This behavior can be customized to check for different attributes via `net.tls.clusterAuthX509.attributes` or `net.tls.clusterAuthX509.extensionValue`.
+See the [`auth`](../../db/auth/README.md) documentation for more information about X.509 intracluster auth.